manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### shutdown_token

 SHA1 hash of the password which is necessary to invoke 'shutdown' command from VIP Manticore SQL connection.
 Without it [debug](Reporting_bugs.md#DEBUG) 'shutdown' subcommand will never cause server's stop.
-Notice, that such simple hashing should not be considered as strong protection, as we don't use salted hash or any kind of modern hash function.
-That is just fool-proof for housekeeping daemons in local network.
+Note, that such simple hashing should not be considered as a strong protection, as we don't use salted hash or any kind of modern hash function.
+That is just fool-proof for housekeeping daemons in a local network.

 ### snippets_file_prefix